 My clients include publishers, wildlife organisations, conservation groups, students and self-publishing authors, and I work on a range of material, from detailed species monographs to general interest science books and field guides, and from magazines and reports to student theses.
 My writing experience includes articles for BBC Wildlife and Bird Watching, and I have also written extensively for the web.
 As a writer myself, I understand what an author’s work means to them, so will work with you to help polish your writing while also being sensitive to your unique creative style.

-I am a Professional Member of the Society for Editors and Proofreaders (SfEP) and have undertaken a number of training courses in proofreading and editing, including passing the Publishing Training Centre‘s Basic Proofreading course with Distinction.
+As a Professional Member of the Society for Editors and Proofreaders, now the Chartered Institute of Editing and Proofreading, I have undertaken a number of training courses in proofreading and editing, including passing the Publishing Training Centre’s Basic Proofreading course with Distinction.
 You can find out more about my experience and what clients say about me on my portfolio pages.

 I am a keen naturalist with a passion for wildlife, and can often be found out and about in the countryside with my camera, ready to photograph and write blogs about what I find.
 I also have a love of art and craft, and sell a variety of nature-themed prints and gifts in my online shop, Nature Crafts.